MuzakirLone/ALLRECON/docs/README.md

 ## 📄 License

-MIT License - See LICENSE file for details
+MIT License - See LICENSE.md file for details

 ## 👤 Author